Clinical Use

 Specimen requirements

-Superficial swabs, although not ideal, may be all that is available.
-Deep-seated samples is available should be sought.
+Superficial swabs, although not ideal, may be all that is available, but deep-seated samples are best and if available should be sought.

 Turnaround time